 A doctor will go through your symptoms, medical history and families medical history.
 They will then examine you for signs of the condition, such as muscle wasting or foot deformities.

 Pre-natal testing is also available for those who have the condition (or know they are a carrier) and are expecting a baby, to determine if the baby is likely to have CMT too.

-Currently there is no cure of Charcot-Marie-Tooth Disease.
-Treatment is aimed at slowing the progression of the disease, managing the symptoms and regular monitoring of the patients condition.
+Currently, there is no cure for Charcot-Marie-Tooth Disease.
+Treatment is aimed at slowing the progression of the disease, managing the symptoms and regular monitoring of the patient's condition.

-Usually a multi-disciplinary test will handle the patients treatment.
-This team will include the Doctor who oversee's all treatment, as well as possibly a Physiotherapist, Occupational therapist, Podiatrist, Neurologist and Orthopedic surgeon.
+Usually, a multi-disciplinary test will handle the patient's treatment.
+This team will include the Doctor who oversees's all treatment, as well as possibly a Physiotherapist, Occupational therapist, Podiatrist, Neurologist and Orthopedic surgeon.

 Physiotherapy may be used to retain muscular strength and flexibility via a rehabilitation programme involving resistance, stretching and balance exercises.
 An occupational therapist can assist with making daily living easier by teaching the patient to use adaptive aids such as magnetic tubes to pick items up.

 A podiatrist specialises in feet and orthotics and so may be involved to assess the patient's feet and make some custom orthotics which can be worn in the shoes to make walking easier.